-Resident campers will need to arrive on Monday night after dinner, between 7 and 8:00 PM.
+Resident campers will need to arrive on Sunday night after dinner, between 7 and 8:00 PM.
 The gate is kept locked until 7:00 PM.
-It is strongly rec-ommended that the Pack carpool to camp, as park-ing is limited.
-Meet at a designated place in town to check attendance and health forms prior to camp arrival.
+It is strongly recommended that the Pack carpool to camp, as parking is limited.
+It is a good idea to meet at a designated place in town to check attendance and health forms prior to camp arrival.
 When you arrive, a member of the camp staff will help you find your assigned campsite or cabin.
-One adult needs to check-in at the camp office by submitting your rosters and health forms, reconciling fees, getting meal bracelets, and turning in medications (any boy turning in the medication needs to see the camp nurse so a picture can be taken for proper identification).
+One adult needs to check-in at the camp office by submitting your rosters and health forms, reconciling fees, getting meal bracelets, and t-shirts, as well as turning in medications.